 For more articles on data conversion, see our TechTalk Index.

 Author's note: The original draft of this article attempted to explain many more technical issues, but became unbearably long and complex.
 This revised version, on the other hand, is superficial in many ways.
 I would appreciate your feedback on what is most useful to you; would you like to see more technical details, or just a summary of the limits?
-Please email your comments to: Thank you.
+Please email your comments to: and reference "Large files" in the subject.
+Thank you.

 |||||